Don't waste your money on extended warranties

 Skip paying for protection you already have.

-Seven out of 10 shoppers offered an extended warranty at Apple Stores, Harvey Norman and Noel Leeming.
+About seven out of 10 shoppers are being offered an extended warranty at Apple Stores, Harvey Norman and Noel Leeming.

 While extended warranties promise to pay for repairs for a specified period after the manufacturer’s warranty has expired, you’re likely paying hundreds of dollars for protection you already have under consumer law.

-Our latest retailer survey found that three big retailers – Harvey Norman, Noel Leeming and Apple Stores – offered seven out of 10 shoppers an extended warranty.
+Our latest retailer survey found that three big retailers – Harvey Norman, Noel Leeming and Apple Stores – were the most likely to offer an extended warranty.

-Only 2 to 3% of shoppers at the three big retailers were told by store staff that they didn’t need an extended warranty, or that they were already covered under consumer law.
+Only 2 to 3% of shoppers at the three big retailers were told by store staff what protection they already have under consumer law.

 The more expensive the item, the more people were offered a warranty.
-This is especially so for whiteware (60%) and home tech (54%) purchases across all retailers surveyed.
+This is especially so for large appliances (54%) and home tech (50%) purchases across all retailers surveyed.

 Extended warranties may also be marketed as product care or damage protection plans.